Europe in photos before World War I

 Balloons had many uses for transportation, communication, and sports like this 1908 race in Berlin.
-During World War I, balloons were used by both sides for observation of enemy troop positions and movements.
+During World War I, balloons were used by both sides for the observation of enemy troop positions and movements.
 Balloons hovered over London strung with heavy metal cables and nets to foil enemy bombing attempts.
 Destroying balloons during the war was dangerous, as they tended to be heavily defended, and the hydrogen would erupt in huge fireballs when hit.

 Airships take to the skies

 Rigid airships were developed in Germany by Count Ferdinand von Zeppelin who launched the first commercial airline with his fleet of dirigibles in 1910.
 Zeppelins like this one, landing in Munich in 1905, were used for luxury air travel before they were overtaken by airplanes that traveled faster.
 Germany used Zeppelins as bombers during World War I, including in deadly raids over London.
 The descendants of Zeppelins are the blimps used today, mostly for advertising.

 The years before World War I were filled with remarkable advances in aviation.
 The Wright brothers took their first glider flight in 1900 and their first powered flight three years later, and a French inventor flew the first helicopter, for 20 seconds with one foot off the ground, in 1907.
 In this 1908 photograph, Henry Farman completed the first circular flight of 1 kilometer near Paris that demonstrated the successful steering of an airplane.
 Following World War I, Orville Wright wrote that “the aeroplane has made war so terrible that I do not believe any country will again care to start a war."